pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

   comment: "Rolling to avoid is being used to mimic the feeling that negative outcomes affect you less when you're hopeful and optimistic.", )[
   The negative effects of the action card are immediately evoked on the hex the player is in.
   You can roll to avoid the negative effect.
-Success follows the same formula as the cat calculation #link(<CatCalc>)[here].
+Success follows @CatCalc.
 ]

 == Trading Skill Points